 Lambeosaurus (lam-BEE-oh-SORE-us) was a bipedal herbivore who lived in the Campanian stage during the Upper Cretaceous period, 76 – 75 million years ago.
 It was found in North America.

-Lambeosaurus measured 50 feet (15 metres) in length and weighed 5 – 6 tons.
+Lambeosaurus measured 50 feet (15 metres) in length and weighed roughly 5 – 6 tons.
 It may have been the longest Ornithischian.
 Like other hadrosaurs such as Parasaurolophus and Corythosaurus, Lambeosaurus had a distinctive crest on the top of its head.
 It was a large square crest pointing forwards and a small spine pointing backwards.

-Its nasal cavity ran back through this crest making it mostly hollow.
+Its nasal cavity actually ran back through this crest making it mostly hollow.
 It is believed that this could have enhanced the dinosaur’s sense of smell, or have created a loud bleating noise.

 Leaellynasaura (LEE-ELL-IN-a-SORE-a) was a small ornithopod dinosaur who lived in the Albian stage during the Lower Cretaceous Period, 115-110 million years ago, on the plains of Australia.

 Leaellynasaura measured around 6 – 10 feet (2 – 3 metres) in length and was 2 feet (60 centimetres) tall at the hip.
 It weighed 10 kilograms (25 pounds).
 It had a relatively large brain and good eyesight.

 Leaellynasaura had strong hind limbs and was a bipedal, fast runner.
 Its forelimbs were short and clawed and it had strong jaws.